 Individuals have to work hard to achieve something great in any professional field.

 Operating an airplane is a great profession.
 But without hard work, you cannot live your dream.

 Pilot training is not difficult for commerce or non-science students.
 A high school graduate with commerce might find some part of ground school challenging.

 But challenging does not mean it is impossible to learn.

-You can solve little confusion during ground classes by cooperating with fellow student pilots who understood the topic.
+You can solve little confusion during ground classes by cooperating with fellow student pilots who understand the topic.

-The right flight school will have friendly instructors willing to help you with all your problems.
+The right flight school will have friendly instructors willing to help you with your problems.